The E. M. Viquesney "Spirit of the American Doughboy" Database

 ST. JOHN 15:13

-The presentation of the Doughboy at the dedication ceremony was performed by Mrs. James Oliver, whose son, Johnny, had joined the service while still in high school.
+A large crowd was present at the presentation ceremony and dedication of the Doughboy, which was performed by Mrs. James Oliver, whose son, Johnny, had joined the service while still in high school.
 When his class graduated from high school in 1918, an empty chair had been draped with a flag to honor him and Mrs. Oliver accepted his diploma for him.
 He was later killed in the Meuse-Argonne Campaign in the Argonne Forest.

 Links: